 And it reminds me a ton of the obsession that online idiots had after Sandy Hook about earlobe shapes and how earlobes proved that people were crisis actors.

-It's weird that you'd include, like, I don't know, tweet number five in a thread when tweet number one has hashtag QAnon and also this is her Masonic Cabal ancestry.
+It's weird that you'd include, like, I don't know, tweet number five in a thread when the tweet number one has hashtag QAnon, and also this is her Masonic cabal ancestry.

-Seems like that's proper context for the rest of the thread.
+It seems like that's good, proper context for the rest of the thread.

-So the thread goes on to accuse her family of being in the Illuminati because some unsourced list of names this guy found includes both Weishaupt and Thunberg.
+So the thread goes on to accuse her family of being in the Illuminati because some unsourced list of names this guy found includes both Weiss Hopt and Thunberg.

 Then the thread gets into a couple pictures of Greta where she has one of her eyes covered.

-In the online conspiracy world, everyone is convinced that anyone who takes a picture with one of their eyes covered is signaling to other Illuminati members that they're part of the group.
+In the online conspiracy world, everyone's convinced that anyone who takes a picture with one of their eyes covered is signaling to other Illuminati members that they're part of the group.

 It's one of the older and stupider elements of conspiracy message board shit, and I'm honestly shocked to see that it's still around and anybody takes it seriously.

-This was one of those self-fulfilling kind of things, because people would have pictures with one eye covered and then they'd be accused of being in the Illuminati.
+This was one of those self-fulfilling kind of things because people would have pictures with like one eye covered and then they'd be accused of being in the Illuminati.

-And then, like, fashion folks and photographers started doing that, almost fucking with people.
+And then fashion folks and photographers started doing that, almost fucking with people.

-One.org has their tax documents available for public review, and Louisa is not a paid employee of their organization.
+One.org has their tax documents available for public review, and Luisa is not a paid employee of their organization.

 I can confirm that.